 Description of Procedure

-There are other ways to do laser vision correction surgery.
+There are other ways to do this surgery.
 One includes using a laser to make the flap in the cornea.
 The other includes removing the top layer of the cornea with a special device or chemical, then using the laser.
-Ask your doctor which procedure is best for you.

 How Long Will It Take?